bitsofcotton/ddpmopt/README.md

 Using this with mimalloc or so can increase memory usage with multi thread on some systems.

 # Tips around c++ compilers
-Some of the lieonn.hh operator \>\> class doesn't works as expected, might be compilers' bug.
+Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

 # Tips around input sizes on this
 We get function entropy depend result with [pq]redg, this is because we treat each pixel as equally treated ones without any of the internal states.